jchristn/PythonSharp/README.md

 ## User Script Requirements

-User scripts must implement a method `def process(req):` as the entrypoint for their code.
-The input variable `req` is a dictionary (deserialized from the call to `runner.RunScript`), and this method should also return a dictionary.
+- User scripts must implement a method `def process(req):` as the entrypoint for their code
+- The input variable `req` to this method is a dictionary (deserialized from the JSON string supplied when invoking `runner.RunScript`)
+- The `def process(req):` method should return a dictionary

 ## Version History